Applications for this role are now closed.

-- You have an understanding of - or an interest in learning about - how policy can contribute to the design and delivery of responsive people-centred digital products.
+- You have an understanding of – or an interest in learning about – how bias in data can impact evidence-informed decision making.

-- You have some knowledge of – or an interest in learning about – government policy making processes.
+- You have some knowledge of – or an interest in learning about – algorithmic bias and risks.

 Collaboration and partnerships

-- You can work as a part of a multidisciplinary team, requiring strong communication, interpersonal and collaboration skills to balance and mitigate tensions and competing interests across a broad range of internal and external partners and stakeholders.
+- You can work as a part of a multidisciplinary team.
+This requires strong communication and collaboration skills to balance and mitigate tensions within team members as well as competing interests across a broad range of internal and external partners.

 - You can develop and maintain strong partnerships with other parts of the OPS, other jurisdictions and external colleagues to share best practices and identify issues.

 - You work in the open: sharing information, ideas, solutions and encouraging discussion.